"The Ministry of Magic wishes you a pleasant day..."

 Always Second Best: During his election, most of the popular support was actually for Dumbledore, who didn't want to run for office.
 It's implied that Fudge has a massive inferiority complex due to his knowledge that Dumbledore could easily have beaten his bid for the position if he'd so chosen, and that this factors into his need to prove himself better than him.

 Authority in Name Only: According to Hagrid, Fudge used to constantly bombard Dumbledore with letters asking for advice on every decision he took.
 By the time of Order of the Phoenix, in his effort to be his own man, Fudge in reality seems to have shifted to just making all his decision based on Lucius Malfoy and Dolores Umbridge's advice.

 Big Bad Ensemble: While Voldemort is the leader of the Death Eaters, it's Fudge's smear campaign against Dumbledore, Harry and any claims that there are Death Eaters that causes the most problems in most of Order of the Phoenix.

 Bitch in Sheep's Clothing: In Books 2 and 3 and for most of Book 4, he comes across, in Harry's own words, as kindly, if a little pompous.
 By the end of Book 4 and through all of Book 5, he reveals himself to be a pretty nasty piece of work.

 Meaningful Name: In British idom, to "fudge" an issue means either to evade addressing it or to devise a pathetic and useless compromise.
-Furthermore, "Oswald" has fallen out of favour in Britain ever since Oswald Moseley, who led the British Union of Fascists.
+Furthermore, Oswald has fallen out of favor in Britain ever since Oswald Moseley, who led the British Union of Fascists.

 Nice Hat: Frequent attention is paid to his green bowler hat.